There are probably as many versions of Tortilla Flat’s history as there are people to tell the tales. You may have heard a few of them yourself.

 For you history buffs, here's a bunch of history that we believe may or may not be true.

 In the beginning …Tortilla Flat was a small grassy valley in the Superstition Mountains, with a babbling creek running through it.
-Nature placed the Flat between mountain passes that came to be used by the early Indians on their way to and from the central Arizona mountains and the Salt River Valley.
+Nature placed the Flat between mountain passes that came to be used by the early Native Americans on their way to and from the central Arizona mountains and the Salt River Valley.
 The trail their journeys created became known as the Yavapai, or Tonto Trail.

 Cabeza de Vaca was a Spanish explorer in America in the early 1500’s.
-During an expedition to Florida, he was shipwrecked on a Texas island in 1528.
-There he was enslaved by the Indians.
+In 1528, during an expedition to Florida, he was shipwrecked on a Texas island, and enslaved by Native Americans.
 He escaped and made his way into the Southwest and eventually into Mexico by 1536.
-His wanderings brought him in contact with the Pueblo Indians, and his later reports in Mexico gave rise to the legends of the Seven Cities of Cibola, – or the Cities of Gold.
-These legends were the catalyst for bring Spanish explorers and prospectors into the Arizona territory.
+His wanderings brought him into contact with the Pueblos, and his later reports in Mexico gave rise to the legends of the Seven Cities of Cibola, – or the Cities of Gold.
+These legends were the catalyst for bringing Spanish explorers and prospectors into the Arizona territory.